Reporting

 Tip

-The Customer Ratings report is displayed in a kanban view by default, but can also be displayed in graph, list, or pivot view.
+The Customer Ratings report is displayed in a Kanban view by default, but can also be displayed in graph, list, or pivot view.

 See also